 In 1970, Ginnie Mae made history when it pooled government mortgage loans together and created the first mortgage-backed security (MBS).
-Ginnie Mae and the mortgage capital markets have evolved since 1970, and now play a pivotal role in improving the affordability of housing for all Americans by increasing the availability of investment capital to the housing sector.
-In the 1980s, the investor base for MBS was again broadened by the introduction of an innovative and more efficient vehicle, the Real Estate Mortgage Investment Conduit (commonly known in the industry as a REMIC or CMO).
+Ginnie Mae and the capital markets have evolved since 1970, and now play a pivotal role in improving the affordability of housing for all Americans by increasing the availability of investment capital to the housing sector.
+In 1994, Ginnie Mae broadened its investor base for MBSs with the introduction of an innovative and more efficient vehicle, the Real Estate Mortgage Investment Conduit (commonly known in the industry as a REMIC).
 The mortgage market has matured to include a variety of REMIC securities, each with a broad array of features and each with a different risk-return profile.
+In July 2004, Ginnie Mae complemented its REMIC product line with the launch of its stripped mortgage-backed securities (SMBS) Trust vehicle.
+The SMBS Trust product adds another investment type to sophisticated investors in Ginnie Mae MBSs seeking better market liquidity and management of MBS prepayment risk.

-Nature of the Program: The Ginnie Mae Multiclass Securities program is a vehicle that increases the liquidity of mortgage products and attracts new sources of capital for the federally-insured or guaranteed loans.
-A CMO is a type of paythrough bond characterized by a multiclass, or multi-tranched serialized structure.
-CMOs are partitioned into several tranches of bonds of serialized priority by which the bonds are redeemed.
-Ginnie Mae CMOs may be collateralized by MBS by FHA-insured or VA-guaranteed mortgages.
+Nature of Program: The Ginnie Mae Multiclass Securities program is a vehicle that increases the liquidity of Ginnie Mae MBSs and attracts new sources of capital for federally insured or guaranteed loans.
+A REMIC is a type of pay-through bond characterized by a multiclass or multi-tranched serialized structure.
+REMICs are partitioned into several tranches of bonds of serialized priority by which the bonds are redeemed.
+Ginnie Mae REMICs are collateralized by Ginnie Mae MBSs, which are in turn backed by FHA, VA, RHS, and PIH mortgage loans.